achrafbenyounes/sql-copilot/README.md

 pip install -r requirements.txt

-3. Create the database from the sample data:
+3. Create the database from the sample data from cmd or bash command:

 sqlite3 sales.db < sample_data.sql